30 LESS TOURISTY CHURCHES

 Église de la Sainte-Trinité

-This church onstructed between 1860 and 1867, is notable for its striking architectural style that blends elements of the Baroque and Neo-Renaissance.
+This church constructed in the 19th century is notable for its striking architectural style that blends elements of the neo-Renaissance style.

 It features a grand façade adorned with sculptures and a large dome.
 Inside, the church boasts an impressive organ, and beautiful stained glass windows.